Filoppi/Nioh2Resolution/README.md

 # Nioh2Resolution

-Nioh2Resolution adds support for 21:9+ resolutions (or any) to *Nioh 2: Complete Edition* on PC.
+Nioh2Resolution Adds support for any resolutions to *Nioh 2: Complete Edition* on PC (mainly useful for 21:9+ or 16:9-).

 Credit to LennardF1989 for the original Nioh 1 version.